AndrewSRea/My_Learning_Port/Bootstrap/Components/README.md

 ##### toggle

-Manually toggles a modall. **Returns to the caller before the modal has actually been shown or hidden** (i.e. before the `shown.bs.modal` or `hidden.bs.modal` event occurs).
+Manually toggles a modal. **Returns to the caller before the modal has actually been shown or hidden** (i.e. before the `shown.bs.modal` or `hidden.bs.modal` event occurs).
 ```
 myModal.toggle();
 ```